rockstor/rockstor-doc/installation/install.rst

 There is nothing about Rockstor that requires special hardware.
-It's Linux, and specifically Rockstor 4 is "Built on openSUSE" while v3 used CentOS, so it can be installed on a wide range of commodity hardware.
-With 4 gaining ARM64 compatibility.
+It's Linux, and specifically Rockstor 4 is "Built on openSUSE" while v3 used CentOS, so it can be installed on a wide range of commodity hardware, with 4 gaining ARM64 compatibility.
 See :ref:`minsysreqs` for basic requirements.